 - Ensuring that the company’s supplies come from legal sources and prevent encroachment on protected areas (natural forests/ HCS areas, national parks, etc) in compliance with applicable legal requirements.

-100% of our direct and indirect supply within our supply chain comes from mills and plantations that are compliant with Apical’s palm oil sourcing policy.
+As of Q3 2019, 100% of our direct and indirect supply within our supply chain comes from mills and plantations that are compliant with Apical’s palm oil sourcing policy.
 We only source from suppliers who agree to comply with our policy through a written declaration prior to sourcing.

 Suppliers who are found in violation of our Sustainability and / or Sourcing Policy are subject to due processes and grievance procedures as an engagement measure to ensure full compliance.
 Since 2017 to 2018, a total of 5 suppliers have been suspended from our supply chain due to non-compliance out of 17 non-compliant suppliers in total.

 New Apical suppliers are first screened and pre-qualified based on their company profiles and possession of proper licenses/permits to meet legal compliances.
 They also need to fill up a questionnaire on their sustainability status and traceability database.

 For existing suppliers that have supplied for > 6 months, they have to fill up their detail mill and FFB traceability database.